Key Highlights

 Identify Your Power Needs and Requirements

-Begin by compiling a comprehensive list of all devices and equipment you intend to operate with the generator.
+Start by compiling a list of all devices and equipment you intend to power with the generator.
 Calculate the total wattage required by summing the wattage of each device.
-It is crucial to consider starting wattage for motor-driven equipment, as these devices typically demand more energy to initiate operation than to maintain it.
-For example, while a refrigerator may function on 700 watts, it could require up to 2100 watts to start.
-Furthermore, it is advisable to include approximately 20-25% more energy to accommodate potential energy peaks.
-After creating a detailed list, you can ascertain your minimum power requirements, which will inform your selection of equipment size and type in the subsequent steps.
+It's crucial to factor in starting wattage for motor-driven equipment, as these devices typically demand more power to initiate operation than to maintain it.
+For instance, while a refrigerator may operate on 700 watts, it could require up to 2100 watts to start.
+Additionally, it is advisable to add approximately 20-25% more power to accommodate potential power peaks.
+After creating a comprehensive list, you can ascertain your minimum power needs, which will inform your choice of generator size and type in the subsequent steps.
+Consider the different types of generators available for rental, such as diesel, inverter, and towable generators, offered by EZ Equipment Rental in Irving, TX.
+They provide a variety of machinery, including boom lifts, forklifts, and mini excavators, ensuring you select the most suitable option for your requirements while serving the DFW Metroplex.
+Pricing for these generators varies based on type and rental duration, so be sure to evaluate your budget accordingly.

 Select the Appropriate Generator Size and Type